grailian/bower-angular-placeholders/README.md

 As soon as that happens, this will disappear.

-For now, use in `bower.json` like this

-Install from terminal
+For now, Install from terminal via

 ```
 bower install bower-angular-placeholders